-Involvement: Finally, a 12-step facilitation absolutely requires involvement in group meetings and other activities set by the group.
+Involvement: Finally, 12-step facilitation absolutely requires involvement in group meetings and other activities set by the group.
 After all, how can you benefit from a therapy if you don’t go?

 Process Groups: Since our program is offered on an outpatient basis, women enrolled in the program have a lot of freedom outside of treatment.
 So, accountability plays a big role in how effective treatment is.
 Process groups allow peers in treatment to talk about goals before breaking for the weekend.
 Once the weekend concludes, process groups allow people to come back together to talk about how and if those goals were accomplished.
 This way, everyone in the program is held accountable for their actions and can develop healthy lifestyles.

 Skills Groups: Skills groups are types of group therapy which incorporates a number of effective behavioral therapy techniques.
 These types of therapies have been utilized as staples in addiction treatment for many years.
 That’s because they are widely known for their effectiveness in helping to identify the underlying causes of addiction and develop helpful coping methods.
 Here at Willow Place for Women, we utilize a number of types of behavioral therapy techniques in our skills groups.
 They include Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), and Acceptance and Commitment Therapy (ACT).
 We also help individuals by providing evidence based treatment for PTSD and anxiety.